DannyYin/AW_iNote/Editor/Sublime_Text_3.md

 Suggestions

+1. Promotion info. declares this book has 220 pages and it actually has 202 pages.
-1. pg.
-20 command palette short-cut is Super + Shift + P, NOT Super + P that's Goto Anything.
+1. pg.20 command palette short-cut is Super + Shift + P, NOT Super + P that's Goto Anything.

-2. Images about using `@` in pg.
+1. Images about using `@` in pg.
 21 is confusing.
-You should put them after Code & Text Blocks.
+You should consider putting them after Code & Text Blocks.

-3. pg.25, Subtitle 3.2 Changing Syntax and the Subsubtitle content does not closely releated.
+1. pg.25, Subtitle 3.2 Changing Syntax and the Subsubtitle content does not closely releated.
 It's probably good to merge 3.2 with 3.1.
+1. pg.45, Title and Subtitle numbering is inconsistency comparing above chapters.
+Level 3 subtitle was introduing in section 5, like 5.3.2.
+Level 3 subtitle is never used before.
+1. pg.48 'OSX' should be 'OS X'.
+1. Page.
+55 Windows and Linux split window keyboard duplicates TWO Shift Key there.

 Questions

 1. In pg.
-20, how to go to next match when using `#` fuzzy search. about.
+20, how to go to next match when using `#` fuzzy search. about?
 It is not mentioned in the book.
+Add 'details later' if this book talks about this.

-2. pg.
+1. pg.
 32, how to create symbolic link?
+For Dropbox syncing.
+1. pg.
+51 `--project <project>:` and `--command <command>:` lack of explanation?
+1. pg.
+52 `-w` lack of example?
+1. pg.
+52 difference between `-b` and `-s`?
+1. pg.
+53 How to define a project (is a project a folder with `.git`)?
+1. pg.
+53 Where is the context menu?
+Is it available for Mac OS?
+1. pg.
+54 Command + 1 only focus tab when the split panes has focus.
+"Now split the current window into two with the keyboard shortcut ⌘ + Option + 2 and focus the first tab with ⌘ + 1" is confusing.
+The focus shift to the newly splited pane instead of original single pane, why?

 ***